Adam1400/Capture/plan/milestone-6/code#2.md

 Coding is done in chunks with testing between.
 This insures that everything that is implemented in the project functions as intended.

 ### Implementation Cycle - Test, Fix, Extend, Improve

-### Implement all core features
-Users can now register an account on the website, and log in and log out of their accounts.
-There is a profile page where users can view all of their posts.

-### Finish Writing Code